 We all have favorites and my favorite mineral may very well be the mighty Zinc.
 Sometimes I go back and forth between magnesium and zinc but I always tend to lean towards “Heavy-Z”.
-Zinc is the second most abundant mineral in the body behind iron so let’s talk about the health benefits of zinc.

 It is estimated that zinc is involved in 300 enzymatic reactions in the body most of which involve the immune system and repair of body tissues.
 In order to simply burn fat, carbohydrates and metabolize protein you need healthy zinc levels.
 Zinc is important for chemical detoxification, growth, development, immune function and sexual function.
 Healing cannot take place without adequate zinc.
 Having problems with brain function such as memory and learning?
 Well zinc is involved in every enzymatic reaction in the brain.
 Zinc is found in it’s highest concentrations in the ear and the eye so any problems with vision or hearing can be a zinc deficiency.

 What causes zinc deficiencies?

 Due to our high-stress lifestyles, poor diets, smoking, vegetarianism, alcohol, and food processing, zinc deficiency is rampant.
 In addition, we only consume on average as low as 47% of the recommended daily intake of zinc.
 Toxic metals such as cadmium from cigarettes and copper from copper-lined water pipes deplete zinc from the body.
 Stress is a killer and one of the reasons is because it wipes out your zinc levels pretty quickly.